 Phase 2 Proposal Preparation (P2PP) tool has been in use at ESO telescopes since 1997 and has undergone much evolution since then, trying to adapt to both operational and user-friendliness needs as they have been identified, and providing enhanced functionality.

 What's new in P2PP 3.4.3: this version fixes an internal bug linked to the start of P100.
 It can be used for the preparation of observing runs of periods 96 and onwards.
-All users must download this new P2PP3 version for the preparation of service mode observations for Paranal instruments for P96.
+All users must download this new P2PP3 version for the preparation of Service Mode observations for Paranal instruments since P96.